tjmahr/Psych711/readings/reading_07.md

 ```
 ## List of 7
 ##  $ df        : num 2
 ##  $ n         : num 3500
 ##  $ rmsea0    : num 0.05
 ##  $ rmseaa    : num 0.08
 ##  $ alpha     : num 0.05
-##  $ hyptothesis: chr "Close-fit hypothesis"
+##  $ hypothesis: chr "Close-fit hypothesis"
 ##  $ power     : num 0.801
 ##  - attr(*, "class")= chr "PowerSummary"
 ```

 * 3500 for the close-fit test.
 * 2381.25 for the not-close-fit test.

-#### 8. Go to [Kris Preacher's web page](http://www.quantpsy.org/rmsea/rmsea.htm) and generate the power values that are reported for the Roth et al. model in Table 8.7 of Kline's book (.317 and .229).
-In other words, what does it mean to have a power of .317 for the close-fit test and a power of .229 for the not-close-fit test?
+### 8. Use [Kris Preacher's web page](http://www.quantpsy.org/rmsea/rmsea.htm) and generate the power values that are reported for the Roth et al. model in Table 8.7 of Kline's book (.317 and .229).

+> In other words, what does it mean to have a power of .317 for the close-fit test and a power of .229 for the not-close-fit test?

 > The web page will ask you, among other things, for two pieces of information: the "Null RMSEA", which should always be .05, and the "Alt.
 RMSEA", which should be either .01 (for the not-close fit test) or .08 (for the close-fit test).
 Interpret the values you get (without looking at your notes).